 - May provide fundraising opportunities for PTO’s, programs or buildings.

 - Have an identified building as their partner.

 - Focus on a school level; i.e. elementary, middle or high school.

-- Partner with a grade level, classroom, department or as part of the SIP Goals.
+- Partner with a grade level, classroom or department.

-- Provide activities designed to meet a specific school need.
+- Might provide activities designed to meet a specific school need.

-- Collaborate with program facilitators and classroom teachers to supplement classroom learning experiences.
+- Can collaborate with program facilitators and classroom teachers to supplement classroom learning experiences.

 - May provide donations or resources that are in direct relation to an educational activity.

 - Enhance classroom curriculum to connect learning experiences to business and the community.